 The Big Easy with kids?
 Take our word for it!
-New Orleans has come a long way and there’s much more to it than Bourbon Street.
-The Audubon Nature Institute, a family of museums and parks in the city, offer a variety of activities, as it includes a zoo, an aquarium and even an insectarium.
+New Orleans has come a long way, and there’s much more to it than Bourbon Street.
+The Audubon Nature Institute, a family of museums and parks in the city, offers a variety of activities, as it includes a zoo, an aquarium and even an insectarium.
 At the New Orleans Museum of Art’s Sculpture Garden, glimpse pieces by Robert Indiana, Deborah Butterfield and Fernando Botero while your toddler is happily distracted by ducks in the pond.
 Also, consider riding the streetcar with your little one for the ultimate in fun and cheap thrills.
 Save room for beignets at Café Du Monde and snag an early table at Shaya for dinner.
 Special kids’ amenities, from stuffed animals to baby and toddler supplies, make Loews New Orleans a perfect home base.

 Famous for modern design, Viking ships, Swedish meatballs and lingonberries, Sweden is a Scandinavian country that is absolutely wonderful to visit with toddlers in tow.
-A good time to visit is late summer or early fall when the weather is still warm.
+A good time to visit is late summer or early fall, when the weather is still warm.
 Stockholm, comprised of 14 islands connected by 50 bridges, is a great starting point.
-With dozens of parks, museums such as the Vasa and the Modern Museet, and Rosendals Gardens, it’s an atmospheric and easy city to walk with kids (or push in strollers, for that matter).
+With dozens of parks, museums such as the Vasa and the Modern Museet, and Rosendals Garden, it’s an atmospheric and easy city to walk with kids (or push them in strollers, for that matter).
 Cribs at hotels and high chairs at restaurants are ubiquitous and speak to a strong family culture.
 Consider an itinerary that starts with a few days in Stockholm (decamp at Hotel Skeppsholmen) followed by a lakeside cabin along the country’s west coast, near Gothenburg.